 It was an idyllic life but in the back of my mind I knew it wasn’t sustainable long term.
 Many of the original gritstone dirtbags had pulled it together and were sitting pretty on apprenticeships or having the times of their lives at university.
 A few times I leafed through university prospectuses’ but there was always new blood to swell the dirtbag ranks.

-After one disastrous expedition left me owing more than I’d earned in the last few years I reluctantly decided I better back up my climbing activities with some sustainable employment.
-Several friends had become teachers and, with 12 weeks of holiday, they seemed to have a good blend of work and play.
+After one disastrous expedition left me owing more than I’d earned in the last few years, I reluctantly decided I better back up my climbing activities with some sustainable employment.
+Several friends had become teachers and they seemed to have a good blend of work and play.
 Thankfully it worked for me too and soon a new pattern emerged.
-My bigger trips were dictated by the next school holiday and I still raced out of school every day with my school bag - only now it got thrown in the back of the van to blast up to the weekend’s climbing venue.
+The only difference was that the next school holiday dictated the bigger trips.
+I still raced out of school every day with my school bag.
+It was just that it now got thrown in the back of the van to blast to the weekend’s climbing venue.

 People say climbing with beginners every day must erode my own passion but don’t you believe it.
 Every time I can inspire or educate others about this sport that has given me so much it just reaffirms how much I love every single thing about it.